DanielMoscoso/100day_challenge/Readme.txt

 		 making the hit-box smaller.
 And after the player beats a level, the cars get faster by a small amount.
 		-Timmy module and class have been created.
+		-The class Timmy has been updated for correct logic execution, and also implemented in the 'cross_the_road' game.
 ===============================================================================